 ---Eloise Butler and Claude Monet – A look at some common themes between these two in the use of plants.

-Crone, Martha – The Garden's second Curator, Founding member of the Friends, first Friends' Secretary and First editor of The Fringed Gentian™.
+Crone, Martha – Abbreviated history of the Garden's second Curator, Founding member of the Friends, first Friends' Secretary and First editor of The Fringed Gentian™.

 Crone, Martha - Visitor Shelter – Photos and history of the 1970 Shelter